iogbole/ebpf-network-viz/README.md

-#  Getting Started with eBPF: Monitoring TCP Retransmissions with eBPF, Go, and Prometheus
+#  Getting Started with eBPF: Monitoring TCP Retransmissions with eBPF, Go and Prometheus

 > [!IMPORTANT]
 > Refer to this blog post for details on the background and motivation behind this experiment -  **[https://www.israelo.io/blog/ebpf-net-viz/](https://www.israelo.io/blog/ebpf-net-viz/)**